AnZhong24/FOCUS/delayed_cache_plan.md

      - Queries: load via `q_start_loc`/`q_seqlens` and write attention outputs back through the same varlen metadata so the tensor handed to the MLP already aligns with the ragged ordering.
      - Launch shape: derive CTA scheduling from the ragged `q_seqlens` (e.g., CTA-per-chunk) instead of the dense block grid to keep sparse workloads balanced (similar to the one in `lmdeploy/pytorch/backends/cuda/flash_attention.py`)
      - Implementation detail: build compact `tile_to_batch` / `tile_to_subtile` remap tables on the host so each launched CTA corresponds to real work, avoiding the old worst-case grid that immediately exited for short sequences.
      - KV readback: continue using `block_offsets`/`kv_seqlens` (decode still only touches the newest block per sequence) and just iterate over the ragged set of query rows within that block.
-All the history kv and kv in the current block until the rightmost positions in `processing_indices` are attended.
+Every sparse query should still attend over the entire `[0, kv_seqlen)` prefix implied by the capped value so causal semantics match the dense kernel.
      - Output: only the model logits (after the LM head) require scattering into `[batch, block_len, vocab]`; attention outputs stay in ragged form until the end of the layer stack.
    - Simpilification: Quantization, learnable-sinks, sliding-window are not needed.
 Add assertions in the CLI to make sure they are disabled.